boschresearch/torchphysics/README.rst

 Features
 ========
-The Goal of this library is to create a basic framework that can be used in many different applications and with different deep learning methods.
+The goal of this library is to create a basic framework that can be used in many different applications and with different deep learning methods.
 To this end, TorchPhysics aims at a: